log-oscon/Standards/PHP/Coding Style.md

     'post_status' => 'publish',
 ) );
 ```

+## Visibility (Public/Protected/Private)
+Class methods and properties should always be marked with a visibility keyword, one of public, protected or private.

+A class that is not intended to be inherited should be made final (in Java).
+You might relax some access rules (private to protected, final to non-final) for the sake of unit-testing, but then document it, and make it clear that although the method is protected, it's not supposed to be overridden.

 ## References
 - [Human Made - PHP Style Guide](http://engineering.hmn.md/how-we-work/style/php/)
 - [10up Engineering Best Practices - PHP](https://10up.github.io/Engineering-Best-Practices/php/)